Short Game Course intro thumbnail

 Graphite shafts may give you a slightly better feel around the greens.
 You’ll also notice that you can get a bit more speed and maybe some extra spin because of it.

-Many senior golfers change their irons to graphite but forget about the wedges, which should also be changed.
+Many senior golfers change their irons to graphite but often overlook the need to change their wedges as well.

 Not only can this help with your approach shots and pitch shots, but it will give you a better feel around the greens with your chips.